Complexities and Complications

 - (more to come!)

-(1) White elephant: This term refers to a very expensive project that fails to deliver on its function and/or becomes very costly to maintain.
-From a financial point of view it refers to an investment that is so expensive gto operate and maintain that it is extremely difficult to make a profit.
+1/ White elephant: Refers to a very expensive project that fails to deliver on its function and/or becomes very costly to maintain.
+From a financial point of view it refers to an investment that is so expensive to operate and maintain that it is extremely difficult to make a profit.

-(2) Poto credit: Supras Ltd..
-May 2004.
-Pastoralists from Mali in camp, south of Hodh El Gharbi in south Mauritania.
+2/ Image credit: Supras Ltd. May 2004.
+Pastoralists from Mali, south of Ayoun el Arous, Hodh El Gharbi, southeast Mauritania.